 Andrews University takes the safety of its student seriously.
 Signs identifying emergency protocol are posted throughout buildings.
-Instructors will provide guidance and direction to students in the classroom in the event of an emergency affecting that specific location.
-It is important that you follow these instructions and stay with your instructor during any evacuation or sheltering emergency.
+Instructors will provide guidance and direction to students in the

 Please Note: The instructor reserves the right to revise the syllabus, with the consensus of the class, at any time during the semester for the benefit of the learning process.
 The up-to-date Course Description for this course may be found at www.learninghub.andrews.edu.